-This topic was created to discuss how certain features of the Rotation Model address the trend toward more irregular attendance, and the redefining of "regular" attendance from 3 to 4 Sundays a month to 1 to 2.
+This topic was created to discuss how certain features of the Rotation Model can help address the negative effects of the increase in irregular Sunday School attendance.

 Need to learn the full description of the Rotation Model?
 Then check out this presentation first, then come back to watch the following...